lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity rcs-algorithm-base-type {
     description
-      "identify which algorithm is used to compute RSC.
+      "Identify which algorithm is used to compute RSC.
        The algorithm also defines the size if the RSC field.";
   }